explosion/spacy-llm/README.md

 Practically speaking, a task should adhere to the `Protocol` `LLMTask` defined in [`ty.py`](spacy_llm/ty.py).
 It needs to define a `generate_prompts` function and a `parse_responses` function.

+Moreover, the task may define an optional [`scorer` method](https://spacy.io/api/scorer#score).
+It should accept an iterable of `Example`s as input and return a score dictionary.
+If the `scorer` method is defined, `spacy-llm` will call it to evaluate the component.

 #### <kbd>function</kbd> `task.generate_prompts`

 Takes a collection of documents, and returns a collection of "prompts", which can be of type `Any`.